AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 Probable Causes:

-- Peer IP address is mismatched or peer IP address is not reachable
+- Peer IP address is mismatched, or peer IP address is not reachable

 - IKE version is mismatched

 - IKEv2 algorithm is mismatched

-- IPSec alogorithm is mismatched
+- IPsec algorithm  is mismatched

 Suggestions: